Curried Chickpea Stew

 - 1 tsp turmeric

-- 1 x 28 oz. can fire-roasted diced tomatoes (if you don’t have fire-roasted, regular is fine)
+- 1 x 28 oz. can diced tomatoes with the juices

-- Add all the spices and continue cooking for a few more minutes, stirring.
+- Toast Spices: Add all of the spices and cook for 2-3 minutes, stirring constantly.

 - Serving Size: 1